-Colonial Behavioral Health is a provider of behavioral health services that providestransportation with FTA-funded vehicles for programs as part of direct services.
-Transportationis not provided to the community at large.
+Colonial Behavioral Health is a provider of behavioral health services that provides transportation with FTA-funded vehicles for programs as part of direct services.
+Transportation is not provided to the community at large.
 As such, Colonial Behavioral Health does not have a public participation plan.
-In order to participate in the programs for which Colonial Behavioral Health provides transportation, the program admission criteria must be met.
+To participate in the programs in which Colonial Behavioral Health provides transportation, the program admission criteria must be met.
+Transportation input from individuals served, to include LEP individuals, is discussed at admission to the program and during the personalized treatment planning process, quarterly and annual reviews and during our annual Consumer Satisfaction Survey.